cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 pipelinerun.tekton.dev/jx-dcanadillas-petclinic-jenkin-rhg88-2   7m
 ```

-These are the same components that were created "manually" in our previous Tekton example.
-Truth is that `Tasks` configurations in this case are kind of different inside in terms of parameters used.
-But that is the thing.
-Just because Jenkins X is orchestrating the pipeline execution from a simpler definition it's abstracting some configurations for you.
+There they are.
+The same components that were created "manually" in our previous Tekton example.
+Truth is that `Tasks` configurations in this case use more parameters inside (`DOCKER_REGISTRY`, `REPO_OWNER`, `PIPELINE_KIND`, `BUILD_NUMBER`, `APP_NAME`, `VERSION`... and more) that are configured by Jenkins X. But that is the thing.
+Just because Jenkins X is orchestrating the pipeline execution from a simpler definition it's abstracting some configurations for you and using some parameters to make it easier.

 If we check the pods used by the pipeline execution we will find again three of them (one pod per Tekton task):